-Foundation Statistics I
+Title: Foundation Statistics I

-- understand the importance of data types in choosing data analysis techniques; - understand the requirements of questionnaire design; - identify and apply the steps in data preparation prior to data analysis - use Excel as a tool to perform basic statistical analysis; i.e. data capturing; summary tables and graphing capabilities as well as be able to use the Data Analysis add-in module to extend the range of statistical analysis capabilities: - interpret the printouts; i.e. graphs, tables and descriptive statistical measurements.
+- understand the importance of data types in choosing data analysis techniques; - understand the requirements of questionnaire design; - identify and apply the steps in data preparation prior to data analysis

+- use Excel as a tool to perform basic statistical analysis; i.e. data capturing; summary tables and graphing capabilities as well as be able to use the Data Analysis add-in module to extend the range of statistical analysis capabilities; - interpret the printouts: i.e. graphs, tables and descriptive statistical measurements. - Demonstrate acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles.